Skip to Content

 D.R.Harris & Co Windsor MahoganyView On Amazon

-Best For: Those seeking a luxurious traditional shaving experience with a refined and lasting fragrance.
+Best For: Individuals seeking a luxurious shaving experience with high-quality, refillable soap and a sophisticated scent.

 Pros

-• Unique Windsor fragrance with layered citrus, leather, and vetiver notes.
+• Fresh, balanced scent with citrus, leather, and vetiver notes.

 Cons

-• Requires a separate brush for optimal use.
+• Requires a stiffer shaving brush for optimal results.

 5. Proraso Sensitive Skin Shaving Soap